Beach & Water Safety

-InsectsUse insect repellent in warmer months or stay inside at dusk or dawn when mosquitos are most active.
+InsectsUse insect repellent in warmer months or stay inside at dusk or dawn when mosquitoes are most active.
 Gnats and mosquitoes are plentiful.
-Beware of ants inside Fort Pickens and biting fire ants throughout the Seashore.
+Beware of ants inside Fort Pickens and biting fire ants throughout the national seashore.

-Visiting Historic Forts
+Visiting Historic Sites Safety

 Last updated: June 1, 2018